noorameera26/Journey-In-Becoming-Deep-Learning-Engineer/README.md

 # CertifAI-Deep-Learning-in-Computer-Vision
-TLDR: place where I can throw in all the bits and stuff that I've learned on Machine Learning!
+TLDR: place where I can throw in all the bits and stuff that Ican gather on Machine Learning!

 Short introduction:
 - This repository was inspired by a fellow GitHub-er (@mbadry1) who created his own notes for the Machine Learning course by Stanford!
 Brilliant!